 Although, if we considering the details level of the architecture, we have 3 levels or groups; Styles, Patterns, and Idioms, architectural styles that record solutions for system-level organization, design patterns that record solutions to detailed software design problems, and language idioms that capture useful solutions to language-specific problems.

 The main difference about an architectural style is that it defines a set of organizational principles for the system as a whole, rather than for going into the details of each component of it.
 We consider a design pattern to target a much more specific problem related to the structure of a particular component of the system.
-While when we deal with specific programming language we are dealing with specific design patterns related to this language which is called language idioms.
+While when we deal with a specific programming language we are dealing with specific design patterns related to this language which is called language idioms.

 A design pattern provides a scheme for refining the elements of a software system or the relationships between them.
 It describes a commonly recurring structure of interconnected design elements that solves a general design problem within a particular context.

 A language idiom is a low-level pattern specific to a programming language.
 An idiom describes how to implement particular aspects of elements or the relationships between them by using the features of a given language.

-What are the benefits of using an Architecture styles
+What are the benefits of using Architecture styles?

 - It is considered as a starting point for thinking and inspiration for building your architecture.

 - One of the well-known styles can be a solution to the problem you are trying to solve.

 - It helps in understanding your situation and problem in more depth

 - It provides a deep understanding of what are the weaknesses of the style you may consider and how you will overcome these weaknesses.

 - You may not find any solution to your problem and you can be inspired to create a new style or pattern.

 - They are reusable